Backstory

-A backstory, background story, background, or legend is a set of events invented for a plot, preceding and leading up to that plot.
-In acting, it is the history of the character before the drama begins, and is created during the actor's preparation.
+In a narrative, a backstory or the background (information) is a set of events that establishes a character's past or that precedes and leads up to the main plot.
+In acting, it is the fictional history of a character before the main plot events that a performer creates during their preparation for the role.

 Usage

 As a literary device, backstory is often employed to lend depth or believability to the main story.
 The usefulness of having a dramatic revelation was recognized by Aristotle, in Poetics.

 Backstories are usually revealed, partially or in full, chronologically or otherwise, as the main narrative unfolds.
 However, a story creator may also create portions of a backstory or even an entire backstory that is solely for their own use.

 Backstory may be revealed by various means, including flashbacks, dialogue, direct narration, summary, recollection, and exposition.

 Recollection

 Recollection is the fiction-writing mode whereby a character calls something to mind, or remembers it.
 A character's memory plays a role for conveying backstory, as it allows a fiction-writer to bring forth information from earlier in the story or from before the beginning of the story.
 Although recollection is not widely recognized as a distinct fiction-writing mode, recollection is commonly used by authors of fiction.